Polyanyanwu/graces-buffet-pp4/README.md

 If a user decides to edit the booking, a page is displayed with the current booking details where the user can change any of the details and get a instant confirmation feedback, email and copy of the email is available at the notifications menu item.
 If the cancel button is clicked, the user is requested to confirm cancellation of the booking, and the booking is cancelled if affirmed.

-3. ##### **Notifications**
+#### **Notifications**

 A Notifications icon is shown with a bell.
 The Notifications contain all the actions taken on the bookings.
 Notification record is created automatically if a booking is created, edited or cancelled.
 The user has option to delete the notification at the Notification Details page.

 ![Notifications](/docs/images/features/notifications.png)
 ![Notification Details](/docs/images/features/notice_detail.png)

-4. The search icon brings the user to the home page
+1. The search icon brings the user to the home page

-5. The last icon on the right is the logout icon which displays a logout confirmation page for the user.
+2. The last icon on the right is the logout icon which displays a logout confirmation page for the user.

-### Feature Options for Operator User
+### **Feature Options for Operator User**

-An operator has access to the Public Menu but is also is presented with additional dropdown menu which is a person icon with a +.
+An operator has access to the Public Menu but is also presented with additional dropdown menu which is a person icon with a +.
 To become an operator a user has to signup first and the Administrator will add operator to the groups for the user.
 The Operator menu is shown below:

 ![Operator Menu](/docs/images/features/operator_menu.png)

-#### Update Booking Status
+#### **Update Booking Status**

 The Operator group user can update booking status.
 Status can be changed to Cancelled, Fulfilled.
 A list of all active bookings are presented.
 The user can filter by the user names or dinner date range.
 When a booking has been selected, an Booking Detail Update Action page is displayed enabling the user to choose the status to change to.
 When the Update button is clicked, the user is requested to confirm the update via a modal confirmation window before the update is effected.